Industrial Deafness Compensation Claims

 All subsequent costs for hearing aids or hearing services will also need to be covered by either the lump sum payment or a Common Law claim for damages.

 You should consider making a Common Law claim for damages if you believe your hearing loss is a direct result of your employer being negligent.
-If you don’t agree with the assessment or your offer provided by WorkCover Queensland, you can also:
+If you don’t agree with the assessment or your offer provided by WorkCover Queensland, you can also

 • Ask for an independent assessment to be carried out by WorkCover Queensland.
 However, if WorkCover Queensland don’t agree to an independent reassessment, you’ll be referred to the Medical Assessment Tribunal (MAT)